Monstratus/google-play-services/README.md

-# google-play-services
-Android Development whith Eclipse
+# Android Development whith Eclipse

 This repository will help developers make android projects in eclipse.